 The Bible says “When the righteous become numerous, the people rejoice; when the wicked rule, the people groan.”
 (Proverbs 29:2).
 It was in such a time as this that Esther and Mordecai lived.
-The king Xerxes was absolutely a wicked king.
+King Xerxes was absolutely a wicked king.
 The writer of the book implies that,

 A. Xerxes was a fool: He probably asked queen Vashti to make an appearance before his drunkard guests without her clothes on and dethroned her because she disagreed.

 D. Xerxes was corrupted: He gladly accepted Haman’s bribe in exchange for permission to the mass slaughter of Jews.
-Ten thousand talents of silver weighed at least 375 tons and was the equivalent of two thirds of the annual income of the Persian empire.
+Ten thousand talents of silver weighed at least 375 tons and were the equivalent of two-thirds of the annual income of the Persian empire.
 (His rejection of Haman’s silver was only an example of Oriental politeness that did not actually mean he rejected the payment).

-Some preachers put a significant weight on the virtues of the people who saved the Jews from certain genocide.
-This sermon however is about the providence of God and his ability to accomplish his will, despite the imperfections of his people.
+Some preachers put significant weight on the virtues of the people who saved the Jews from certain genocide.
+This sermon, however, is about the providence of God and his ability to accomplish his will, despite the imperfections of his people.

 A. The book of Esther is often scrutinized for the lack of any reference to God in it.
 This is probably because God was awfully silent during this period as Israel’s sin against him had reached its peak.
 This silence doesn’t mean that God was inactive though.
 (He did not leave his people behind to die at the hands of a heathen king.)
 He was actually working in the background quietly and unknown to his people.

 B. He foresaw that the very existence of Israel will be threatened (even before he laid the foundations of the earth.
 Even before Esther was formed in her mother’s womb God planned to use her to carry out his rescue mission right under the king’s nose.)